onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Rlhf, agents of yourself, offloading cognition with a collective of your representations and Path to agi

+we will rank & compare cultures, synthesize a grand narrative by picking out of the best parts of any culture, and we will colonize the entire world

+diversity is strength, but only under certain conditions, and coherence is also a strength (under certain conditions) diversity is strength, but do you know when? and why exactly?
+^^ don't include this - its irrelevant

 secrecy is fragmentation is friction is lack of synergy